isaacovercast/QuoteWall/MorlonLab/README.md

-"Not exempt from non-determinism." - IO
+* "Not exempt from non-determinism." - IO
-"Some of the noise is noise." - CA
+* "Some of the noise is noise." - CA
+* "The tree is always wrong by the same amount." - AV